VA-163

 August 31, 1967: LCdr.
 Hugh Allan Stafford ejected, was badly injured and captured after his Skyhawk (BuNo 149975, AH 310) was hit by a SA-2 missile at about 16,000 feet which blew him out of the cockpit still strapped to his seat as he approached the railway bridge target at Vat Cach Thuong.

 September 10, 1967: Lt.
 Dale Landroth ejected and was rescued.
 0800 one A-4 type aircraft (BuNo 150047) crashed in water on the bow.
 Pilot ejected.
 Pilot recovered by helo #39.
 0827 received medical report of A-4 pilot: no injuries.
 USS Oriskany deck log, 10 September 1967.
 The Skyhawk was configured as a tanker.
 Lt.
-Landroth, a last minute replacement on the tanker for LCdr A. Adeeb, lost power immediately on launch from the stbd cat, ejected and came down in the water on the stbd side.
+Landroth, a last-minute replacement on the tanker for LCdr A. Adeeb, lost power immediately on launch from the stbd cat, ejected and came down in the water on the stbd side.
 The HC-2 Det.
 34 UH-2, piloted by Lt(jg.)
 L.W.
 Livermore and Lt(jg.)
 J.H.
 Fraser, moved in to pick him up as soon as he was clear of the ship and settled in the water as it had a full load of fuel.
 It struggled back into the air, dumped fuel and returned for the pickup.
 The hoist operator, AN John B. Miller, and swimmer, AN Albert E. Barrows, effected the rescue.
 From Dale Landroth.

 October 20, 1967: Lt(jg).
 Denny Earl, with both legs shattered by North Vietnamese anti-aircraft fire, successfully lands his A-4 "Skyhawk" attack plane aboard the Oriskany in the Gulf of Tonkin.